moshez/sayhello/README.rst

 Tristan Seligmann has written txacme.

-Amber "Hawkowl" Brown has written "twist", which much better at running Twisted-based services than the older "twistd".
+Amber "Hawkowl" Brown has written "twist", which is much better at running Twisted-based services than the older "twistd".

 .. _blog: https://glyph.twistedmatrix.com/2015/03/docker-deploy-double-dutch.html